Learning the structure of Bayesian Networks via the bootstrap: Model selection for s via empirical Bayes

 Steps 6 and 7 perform {\em multiple hypothesis testing} for edges' selection.
 We use the \removed{\MLE{}} models computed in step 5 as a proxy to test for the dependencies.
 The vectors $\bino_{i,j}$ and $\bino_{i,j}^\hnull$ store how many times $\xx_i \to \xx_j$ is detected in $\Gamma$ and $\Gamma_\hnull$, respectively, so each $\bino_{i,j}$ is a sample of a Binomial random variable over $k_b$ trials.
 Then, we can carry out a Binomial test (or, if $k_b$ is large, a 2-sided T-test) with confidence $\alpha$ and corrected for multiple testing.
 We will include every accepted edge $\xx_i \to \xx_j$ in the final output model $\model$, augmented with the \MLE{} of its parameters (estimated from the original dataset $\data$).
 Notice that $\model$ is acyclic as, by construction, $\Pi$ is acyclic.

 \paragraph{Complexity analysis.} Our procedure has cost dominated by the computation of the bootstrap estimates and likelihood-fits.
-However, we note that our algorithm allows for a simple parallel implementation that compute each estimates and its likelihood-fit.
+In particular, for any single run of fits by hill-climbing, the same performance and scalability of standard hill-climbing implementations is to be expected (for that run).
+However, we note that our algorithm has a design that allows for a simple parallel implementation to compute each estimate (i.e., bootstrap resample and its likelihood-fit).
+This seems particularly advantageous considering the steady drop for the cost of parallel hardware such as high-performance clusters and graphical processing units.
 Once all estimates are computed, the cost of loop-breaking is proportional to the adopted heuristics, and the cost of multiple hypothesis testing is standard.